 Every ATS should be aware that lawsuits are increasingly common in the athletic training setting.
-To minimize the chances of becoming involved in a lawsuit, each ATS must always be supervised whenever dealing with a patient.
+To minimize the chances of becoming involved in a lawsuit, each ATS must be supervised whenever dealing with a patient.
 Also, an ATS should never openly criticize any Preceptor, particularly in front of patients, coaches, or parents.
 Most importantly, an ATS must know his/her own professional limitations and practice within those limitations.
 It is far better to say "I don't know, but I can find out", rather than to try to do something the ATS has not yet been trained to do.
 The simplest ways to avoid litigation is to be knowledgeable, use common sense, makes sure the Preceptor is always present, and ask for assistance whenever necessary.

 Waynesburg University holds a Professional Liability Occurrence Insurance Policy for each ATS.
 The ATS's are charged an additional fee for this insurance policy that is billed with tuition.
+It is also recommended that ATSs purchase personal liability insurance as an additional blanket policy if they so choose.